proofzero/rollupid/www/content/en/docs/basics/why-kubelt.md

 ## Content management; not content storage

 The current state of decentralized storage is a high-touch experience that requires a certain level of knowledge about cryptography, networking, and more.

-Kubelt abstracts this complexity away with an intuitive headless content management experience for developers and non-techinical users with existing CMS [plugins]({{< relref "plugins" >}}).

 Content to Kubelt is **everything** from documents, databases, rich media, wasm compute, and more.
 All content remains encapsualted within a Kubelt Core and distributed over a decentralized network.